broxus/octusbridge-solana-docs/MVP/from_ever_to_solana_with_solana_tokens.md

 * Amount
 * Payload Id
 * Bounty for withdrawal
-* State: new, expired, processed, cancelled, pending
+* State: new, expired, processed, cancelled, pending, waiting for approve
     * `New` is needed to save relays confirms.
     * `Expired` - current round ttl is expired and withdrawal can not be processed.
     * `Processed` - all funds were successfully transferred to user.
     * `Cancelled` - user asked to cancel withdrawal, his funds were minted in `Everscale` to his address back.
     * `Pending` - there is not enough funds on vault to process the withdrawal.
+    * `Waiting for approve` - withdraw amount is bigger than the limit

 ## Scheme